-The world is populated immensely with information, market, and opinions.
+The world is populated immensely with information, market noise, and opinions.
 Ease of access to financial advice often blurs the line between qualified financial advisors and frauds.
 Differentiating between the two remains a careful process.
 There are certainly red flags and common behaviors to observe in scammers.
 Financial literacy becomes ever more important, but a few core concepts can keep you safe most of the time.
 Consciously allocating trust and information, verifying every transaction, and making your own decisions are vital concepts to hang onto.

 1. The Allure of Over-the-top Returns